LinnSilver/scifi-book-club-pj4/README.md

 To build a website for a book club where members can read and discuss books together.
 The homepage features the current "Book of the Month" and previous book selections.
 Users can find book recommendations and engage in discussions with fellow members.
 Librarians can manage the book collection with CRUD functions, and users can leave comments on books.
 Create a dynamic and inspiring platform for book lovers to connect and explore literature.

+Thees are two different user permissions.
+Regular users, anyone who wants can register an account to be able to leave comments on books and interact with other users.
+And then there are Librarians, they have access to the management part and can create, update and delete books.
+Admin appoints Librarians with Django's Admin panel

 ### Strategy
 To ensure an efficient  development process, an Agile methodology was adopted for this project.
 Specifically, a Kanban approach was implemented using the GitHub Project feature, which allowed for better organization and tracking of tasks.